EugenMayer/concourseci-server-boilerplate/README.md

     CONCOURSE_EXTERNAL_URL=

-If you have docker-for-mac/windows, you need to create a `iface alias` on `lo0` and use that ip here ( as i did ), or your worker connections wont work.
+If you have docker-for-mac/windows, you need to create a `iface alias` on `lo0` , [see this](https://gist.github.com/EugenMayer/a0d0d603a769aa61c8b462b176dbdba7), and use that ip here ( as i did ), or your worker connections wont work.

 This will start a concourse server right up, including vault and vault preconfigured